Aleks9494/django-blog/README.md

-Documentation for the implemented API.
+Documentation for the implemented API. <br>
-Includes routes and their methods, input and output data, examples of requests and responses.
+Includes routes and their methods, input and output data, examples of requests and responses. <br>
-It is also possible to see the SWAGGER documentation for the route 'localhost/swagger/' Django admin is also implemented for ease of viewing and managing users and content.
+It is also possible to see the SWAGGER documentation for the route 'localhost/swagger/'. <br>
+Django admin is also implemented for ease of viewing and managing users and content. <br>

 1) <b>/api/v1/auth/users/</b>